WalletConnect/walletconnect-docs/docs/kotlin/push/dapp-usage/implementation.md

 }
 ```

-With an active push subscription, send a notification to a wallet on the established push topic.
-If unsuccessful, an error is returned in the callback.
+#

 ### Get a Map of Active Subscriptions

+Get a list of all the active subscriptions.
+Returns a map with the topic as the key and `Push.Model.Subscription` as the value.

 ```kotlin
 PushDappClient.getActiveSubscriptions()
 ```

-Get a list of all the active subscriptions.
-Returns a map with the topic as the key and `Push.Model.Subscription` as the value.
+#

-### Delete
+### Delete a Subscription

+To delete a subscription, pass `Push.Dapp.Params.Delete` with the push topic that is to be deleted.
+If unsuccessful, an error is returned in the callback.

 ```kotlin
 val pushTopic = // active push subscription topic